 RV Road Restrictions for Length, Width, and Height

 Traveling across the country can get tricky because rules and regulations vary by state.
-The length of your trailer or RV, for example, can go from legal to illegal, just by passing over an imaginary line in the road.
+The length of your trailer or motorhome, for example, can go from legal to illegal, just by passing over an imaginary line in the road.

 Remember that RV length is different than trailer length.
-An RV is a drivable recreational vehicle and a trailer is anything towed behind a vehicle with an engine, which can include travel trailers, fifth wheels, toads, boat trailers, and more.
+An RV is a drivable recreational vehicle and a trailer is anything towed behind a vehicle with an engine, which can include travel trailers, fifth wheels, Happier Campers, toads, boat trailers, and more.

 Maximum underpass heights vary from 13.5 to 14 feet, but you’ll still need to be aware of where these are on your route in the event of an exception to the rule.
 Maximum legal lengths for RVs vary from 40 to 50 feet, but this doesn’t include the length of a toad or trailer towed behind your RV.